Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 As there are 1024 entries per global state, and 4 global states, there will be 4096 total branch prediction entries, each being two bits.
 As each entry is indexed using 10 bits, and the target address also needs to be stored, this give a total amount of space taken up as: (1024 * (10 + 32)) + (1024*4*2) = 51200 bits, or 50KiB.
 This should be acceptable considering the 270KB of available BRAM for the target FPGA, as this leave about 264KB left over for the planned cache system, as well as anything else that may need it.

 ## **Microarchitecture Changes (Dec 31st \- Present):**
 In order to accomodate more advanced branch prediction, the microarchitecture needs to be changed.
 As of now, the branch decoder only outputs PCSrcE, which updates the PC if a branch is taken.
 With dynamic branch prediction, will want to update the PC as soon as a B-type instruction is detected in the decode stage, based on the branch predictors current output.
 This is done using the BTB, which was discussed in the previous section.

 To simplify this section, I will list everything that I believe needs to be done in order to implement the branch prediction system described in the previous section.
 I will then try to explain my plan for how to implement each entry in the list.
-1. Need to change PCNextF mux to allow for actual branch result, or predicted branch result, or PCPlus4F, or PCPlus4E
+1. Need to change PCNextF mux to allow for actual branch result, predicted branch result, PCPlus4F, or PCPlus4E
 2. Need to create a GHR that updates immediately after the result of a branch has been confirmed (in execution stage)
 3. Need to create local branch predictors that only update if they are associated with the current GHR state, and only after the branch has been confirmed (in execution stage)
 4. Need local branch predictors, whose "result" can be fetched based on branch index (in decode stage)